There are few pairings more rugged, cool and classically masculine than a well cut pair of jeans and a well made pair of boots.

 Single monk strap boots are essentially the sleeker cousin of double monks.
 While double monks are scene stealers that immediately draw the eye down to your boots, single monks are (slightly) less flashy, but no less dapper.

-And while shoes (or in this case, boots) are the secret weapon of stand-out style, they’re still only one piece of the menswear puzzle.
+But while shoes (or in this case, boots) are the secret weapon of stand-out style, they’re still only one piece of the menswear puzzle.
 If you really want to learn how to out-dress the other guys and stand out from the crowd, you need to know how to nail the details—all the details.

 Enter your email address below and I’ll send you a checklist that will help you do just that, outlining the Nine Details You Need to Nail to step up your style and put your best face forward.